TCO Certified, generation 11

 Share your views

 We welcome your thoughts and feedback on the proposed criteria and verification methods.
-Download and enter your comments in this document, and email it to Martin Söderberg.
+Download the document, add your comments, and email it to Martin Söderberg.
+You can also contact Martin to book a meeting with our developers in September 2026, to discuss topics that are especially relevant to you.

 Timeline